nczmoo/dcs100/readme.md

     add more ui pop when changing quantities on the screen so you can tell what's being changed the number of portals given by a portal chest should be determined by how often you die change potions to inventory

-    add straight to reels
-    replace enter and exit buttons with forward and backward images BUG : fighting not updating with mob
+    replace enter and exit buttons with forward and backward images

     be able to stop auto-pull